For most of us, the first time hearing about the theremin went something like this…

 Then suddenly…all the confusing details make sense.

-And after a little bit of online investigating, you finally discover what the damn thing is actually called…it’s a theremin!
+And after a little bit of online investigating, you finally discover that it’s actually called…a theremin!

-Russian physicist Leo Theremin built the first theremin back in 1920…
+Back in 1920, Russian physicist Leon Theremin built the first ever theremin.

 If it’s been a while since you’ve seen a theremin in action, here’s a quick video of Jimmy Page doing his thing, with Jack White and The Edge watching in admiration: